Fuel produced from living matter, commonly used as an alternative, cleaner fuel source. (noun)

 Biofuel is considered carbon neutral, as the biomass absorbs roughly the same amount of carbon dioxide during growth, as when burnt.

-Many environmentalist argue that biofuel is a disaster in the making, and doesn't offer a significant long-term environmental impact.
+Many environmentalists argue that biofuel is a disaster in the making, and doesn’t offer a significant long-term environmental impact.

 Some biofuels currently in use are: